javaplus/KubernetesDojo/README.md

 ## Presentation

-The presentation that accompanies this workshop is available here: [docker-and-kubernetes-dojo.pdf](https://github.com/javaplus/DockerKubesDojo/blob/master/slides/docker-and-kubernetes-dojo.pdf)
+The presentation that accompanies this workshop is available here: coming soon...

 ## Pre-requisites: